Winter returns with a blast as snow pounds U.S. Northeast

-BUFFALO, New York A late-April snowstorm struck a wide area of the U.S. Northeast on Monday, raising the threat of downed trees and hazardous roads and causing scattered power outages in several states.
+BUFFALO, N.Y., April 23 A late-April snowstorm struck a wide area of the U.S. Northeast on Monday, raising the threat of downed trees and hazardous roads and causing scattered power outages in several states.

 The National Weather Service issued winter storm warnings from West Virginia northward into western New York.
-As much as a foot of snow was forecast for higher elevations of western Pennsylvania.
+As much as a foot of snow (30 cm) was forecast for higher elevations of western Pennsylvania.

 Flooding and high winds were also forecast.